Social adaptive behavior and oscillatory prevalence in an epidemic model on evolving random geometric graphs: Introduction

 In many real-world settings, spatial factors such as the average distance between individuals and their mobility play a crucial part in deciding the structure of a contact network and will influence any dynamic process defined on such a network.
 The networks where the connectivity is decided by a distance-dependent measure are called random geometric graphs \cite{Barthelemy2011,Penrose2007}.
-Such spatial factors, which are normally not considered in epidemic models on topological networks, have gained increased recent attention in the wake of the COVID19 pandemic \cite{loring2020,wong2020,chang2021,pujari2020,Melin2020,Kang2020}.
+Such spatial factors, which are normally not considered in epidemic models on topological networks, have gained increased recent attention in the wake of the COVID19 pandemic \cite{chang2021,loring2020,wong2020,pujari2020,Melin2020,Kang2020}.
 In such spatial network models of the epidemic, individuals or nodes are embedded in 2D space in which connections exist between two nodes only if they are closer than a characteristic distance or the transmission range of a disease.
 The value of the characteristic distance can vary from zero for a disease that transmits only by person-to-person direct contact up to several meters for airborne diseases.
 The characteristic distance may also depend upon certain preventive strategies adopted by individuals, such as mask usage.
-So the structure of the contact network, in general, will be dynamic as well as disease-dependent.
-Thus models of epidemics on spatial networks can give us valuable insights into the dynamics of a disease in a population by incorporating factors like the mobility of individuals and other adaptive intervention strategies.
+So, the structure of the contact network, in general, will be dynamic as well as disease-dependent.
+Thus, models of epidemics on spatial networks can give us valuable insights into the dynamics of a disease in a population by incorporating factors like mobility of individuals and other adaptive spatial intervention strategies like social-distancing.
+Such considerations become all the more important when preventive measures like vaccination are not available.
+Recent research shifted focus from traditional approaches to considering individual-level behavior and the response of agents to an ongoing epidemic, and detailed contact patterns in populations.
+These studies span the developmental trajectory of theoretical epidemiology, evolving from classical mean-field models to recent spatially aware frameworks, often rooted in statistical physics \cite{WangStati,Markosocial}.